Risks of tobacco

 - Seek support from family members, friends, and coworkers.

-- Talk to your health care provider about nicotine replacement therapy and smoking cessation medications.
+- Talk to your health care provider about nicotine replacement therapy and smoking cessation medicines.

 - Join a smoking cessation program and you will have a much better chance of success.
 Such programs are offered by hospitals, health departments, community centers, and work sites.